thomas-lg/webpack-showroom/README.md

 Go for `npm run analyze`

 **webpack-bundle-analizer** gives you the opportunity to visualize your bundle via a tree.
-It's now easy to spot if a bundle has or does not have **tree shaking**.
+It's now easy to spot if a package has or does not have **tree shaking**.
 You can now decide by yourself to keep or choose another package to fulfill your wishes!

-Right answer is obviously to change if you can 😁
+Right answer is obviously to change if you can 😁.

 ## Author